Section 00 Charter

 Provisions of the laws of the State of Maine relating to the qualifications of voters, registration, the manner of voting, the duties of election officers and all other particulars respective to preparation for conducting and management of elections so far as they may be applicable, shall govern all municipal elections, except as otherwise provided in this Charter.

 An annual Town Meeting for the consideration of the budget to the extent herein provided and the transaction of other Town business which voters are authorized to vote upon shall be held on the second Tuesday in June, at 8:00 p.m.
 Special Town Meetings may be called by the Council.

 The Town Meeting is required for approval of the following:

-The above approprations shall become effective only after approval at a Town Meeting by the vote of a majority of those voting on the article at such meeting.
-The Town Meeting shall not increase the amount of any appropriation above the amount recommended by the Council, and shall not increase the amount of any bond issue above the amount recommended by the Council.
-Any appropriation not recommended by the Council may be inserted as a separate article in the warrant for consideration at the annual Town Meeting.
+The above appropriations shall become effective only after approval at a Town Meeting by the vote of a majority of those voting on the article at such meeting.
+The Town Meeting shall not increase or decrease the amount of any appropriation recommended by the Council by more than one and one-half percent [1.5], and shall not increase the amount of any bond issue above the amount recommended by the Council.

 00.09.03 Method of Abolishing the Town Meeting